ncshy/Linux-Investigations/understanding_C/right_shifting/README.md

-# Right shifts for siged and unsigned numbers
+# Right shifts for signed and unsigned numbers

 The code assigns the same value to 2 variables of size 2 Bytes. <br>